laracasts/Commander/readme.md

 	 */
 	public function store()
 	{
-	    // Fetch the input from a job form, presumably...
         $this->execute(PostJobListingCommand::class);

 		return Redirect::home();
 	}
 ```

 Notice how we are representing the user's instruction (or command) as a readable class: `PostJobListingCommand`.
+The `execute` method will expect the command's class path, as a string.
+Above, we're using the helpful `PostJobListingCommand::class` to fetch this.
+Alternatively, you could manually write out the path as a string.

 ### The Command DTO